Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

-Meditation is a practice that enables you get in touch with your true thoughts and emotions.
-Over the last decade meditation has become wildly popular with the western world because of it’s physical and mental health benefits such as improved focus and concentration, reduction in stress, anxiety, depression, and improvements in sleep disorders, and much more.
+Meditation is a practice that enables you to get in touch with your true thoughts and emotions.
+Over the last decade, meditation has become wildly popular with the western world because of its physical and mental health benefits such as improved focus and concentration, reduction in stress, anxiety, depression, and improvements in sleep disorders, and much more.

 When the time came I explained everything about mindfulness and how to meditate.
 The time for actually sitting in meditation came up and everybody was sitting on the chairs with their eyes closed, including that guy.

 And boy he was so excited about this whole thing.
-He could hardy get hold of himself.
-He actually asked for a Zafu (a comfortable meditation cushion specially designed for meditation) instead of the chair.
+He could hardly get a hold of himself.
+He actually asked for a Zafu (a comfortable meditation cushion specially designed for meditation) instead of a chair.
 He said that he would like to do it in the traditional way in order to get the best possible experience.
-So I provided him a Zafu.
+So I gave him a Zafu.

-This was a guided meditation session with went on for about 20 minutes.
+This was a guided meditation session that went on for about 20 minutes.
 I was speaking very softly using a microphone.
-Everybody was immersed in the experience and it was wonderful for me to witness so many people feeling calm and relaxed.
-Some of them even had a slight smile on their face.
+Everybody was immersed in the experience and it was wonderful to see so many people feeling relaxed.
+Some of them even showed a little smile on their face.

-All of a sudden I hear the sound of someone snoring.
-When I looked around I saw it was the same guy snoring loudly.
+All of a sudden I hear the snoring sound.
+When I looked around it was the same guy snoring loudly in sleep.
 He had fallen asleep on his Zafu with his back supported against the wall.
-I had to literally shake him up to wake him.
+I had to literally shake him to wake him up.

 When the session ended he felt disappointed and a little embarrassed.
 His enthusiasm was all gone and he said that maybe meditation was not his thing.

 This is something very common with beginners.
 Even people who have been meditating for a long time (including me) sometimes have to struggle to keep themselves awake while meditating.